mislav/blog/_posts/2011-12-12-vim-revisited.md

     <td>paste from register "*": the system clipboard
   <tr>
     <th><kbd>"_D</kbd>
-    <td>delete from cursor until the end of line, but don't copy
+    <td>delete from cursor until the end of line, but don't yank
 </table>

 The examples above show how you can explicitly opt-in to use the system